-Throughout its history the California Institute has placed a strong emphasis upon the humanities as an important and necessary part of the education of a scientist or engineer.
+Throughout its history the Institute has placed a strong emphasis upon the humanities as an important and necessary part of the education of scientists and engineers.
 In recent years increased attention has been paid to the social sciences.
-At the undergraduate level all students are required to devote a substantial part (between one-fifth and one-fourth) of their curriculum to humanistic studies.
+At the undergraduate level all students are required to devote a substantial portion (between one-fifth and one-fourth) of their curriculum to humanistic and social science studies.
 These studies are normally undertaken in regular courses, but a limited number of interested students may be permitted after their freshman year to enter a tutorial program involving instruction on a one-to-one basis.
-At the graduate level, humanities courses are required for the Master of Science degree in civil engineering and astronomy, and are recommended in other options.
-At the doctoral level, a Ph.D. minor may be taken in economics, philosophy, history, or English, with a Ph.D. major in any branch of science or engineering.
-Since the academic year 1965-66, the Institute has offered undergradu-
+At the graduate level, the Division of the Humanities and Social Sciences offers a Ph.D. and M.S. program in social science.
+Humanities courses are required for the Master of Science degree in civil engineering and astronomy, and are recommended in other options.
+At the doctoral level, a Ph.D. major in any branch of science or engineering.

-Since the academic year 1965-66, the Institute has offered undergraduate options in English, history and economics, leading to the B. S. degree in Humanities.
+Since the academic year 1965-66, the Institute has offered undergraduate options in English, history, economics, and social science leading to the B.S. degree.
 Students electing one of these options will take the regular courses prescribed for all freshmen in their first year and the required courses in mathematics and physics in the sophomore year.
-In the last two years, students in these options will take further work in science, mathematics, or engineering courses as well as the advanced work in their humanities option.
-The purpose of the humanities options at the California

-Institute is to produce a special kind of student - one who has an exceptionally strong background in science or engineering, yet who is well prepared for graduate work in humanities, professional schools, business, or government service.
+In the last two years, students in these options will take further work in science, mathematics, or engineering courses as well as the advanced work in their humanities or social science option.
+The purpose of the humanities and social science options at Caltech is to produce a special kind of student one who has an exceptionally strong background in science or engineering, yet who is well prepared for graduate work in humanities and social science, professional schools, business, or government service.
 Dabney Hall of the Humanities was given to the Institute in 1928 by Mr. and Mrs. Joseph B. Dabney.
 At the same time a special fund of \$400,-000 for the support of instruction in humanistic fields was subscribed by several friends of the Institute.
 In 1937 Mr. Edward S. Harkness gave the Institute an additional endowment of \$750,000 for the same purpose.

-In April 1971, the division moved most of its activities to Donald E. Baxter, M.D., Hall of the Humanities and Social Sciences, a gift of Mrs. Donald E. Baxter.
+In April 1971, the division moved most of its activities to the Donald E. Baxter, M.D., Hall of the Humanities and Social Sciences, a gift of Mrs. Donald E. Baxter.